NeoGeographyToolkit/StereoPipeline/docs/examples.rst

 as inliers and the distance from those points to the plane, which ideally should be zero.
 (The value ``d`` in that file should be about the Earth radius, as we use ECEF coordinates.)

+It is important to keep an eye on the number of inliers.
+If too few, that may mean that the outlier threshold is too strict.

 Above we assume that the DEM and DRG files are created together with ``point2dem`` and are one-to-one, or else the results will be